AssetOrbit

 If you compare the fifth wave to its dynamic antecedent, you may see signs of declining velocity through oscillator divergence.
 When oscillators such as the relative strength index (RSI) or moving average convergence divergence (MACD) separate from the price movement, the strength of a trend diminishes.
 A crucial indicator for traders, this divergence suggests that Wave 5 could be coming to a close.

 The fifth wave in an impulsive pattern may show signs of failure or truncation when it fails to reach the price extreme set by the third wave.
-On the other hand, it may exhibit unexpected strength(Extension) and surpass the anticipated levels.
+On the other hand, it may exhibit unexpected strength (extension) and surpass the anticipated levels.
 Traders and analysts meticulously evaluate these possibilities, as they have distinct implications for market dynamics and potential reversals.

-How to predict Elliot Wave 5?
+How to Predict Elliot Wave 5?

 Elliott Wave 5 prediction involves technical analysis, pattern recognition, and Elliott Wave Theory principles, but interpretations can vary.
 The steps include understanding the theory.

-2. Identify wave 1 and 3: The Elliott Wave sequence starts with Wave 1, followed by Wave 3, and its length is measured to project potential targets for Wave 5, indicating the beginning of the trend.
+2. Identify waves 1 and 3: The Elliott Wave sequence starts with Wave 1, followed by Wave 3, and its length is measured to project potential targets for Wave 5, indicating the beginning of the trend.

 3. Analyze Wave 3 characteristics: Examine Wave 3, the most powerful wave in the sequence, for momentum, high trading volumes, and strong bullish or bearish sentiment, indicating strong sentiment.